 If you want to add the adventure of a lifetime to your bucket list, try your hand at Coasteering in Pembrokeshire.
 You will not only marvel at the stunning coastal sea cliffs, you will jump from them into rolling and tumbling waters.
 What to Expect when Coasteering in Wales

 And there you have some of the best places to visit in the UK.
-There really are so many other places to visit, we barely scratched the surface but this should help you get started to plan life after lock down.
+There really are so many other places to visit, we barely scratched the surface but this should help you get started.
 So where are you going next?